catppuccin/tmux/docs/reference/status-line.md

 ### Notes for TPM users

-Make sure you load the catppuccin theme prior to setting the status-left and/or status-right options.
+Make sure you load the catppuccin theme prior to setting the status-left and/or status-* options.
 This ensures the catppuccin options (such as colors and status modules) are defined so they can then be used.

 After status-left and/or status-right have been set, make sure to run TPM to load